G36maid/ntnu-sec-hw03/README.md

 The main tradeoff is that the second approach might be slightly harder to read for beginners, but its benefits in terms of security and reliability make it the superior choice for actual exploitation scenarios.

-### 5 Guidelines: Getting Rid of Zeros

-There are many techniques that can get rid of zeros from the shellcode.
-In this section, we discuss some of the common techniques that you may find useful for this lab.
-Although the common ideas are the same for both amd64 and arm64 architectures, the instructions are different.
-In this section, we use amd64 instructions as examples.
-Students can working on Apple silicon machines can find the guidelines from this online
-document: Writing ARM64 shellcode (in Ubuntu).
-• If we want to assign zero to rax, we can use "mov rax, 0", but doing so, we will get zeros in the machine code.
-A typical way to solve this problem is to use "xor rax, rax", i.e., we xor rax with itself, the result is zero, which is saved to rax.
-• If we want to store 0x99 to rax.
-We cannot just use "mov rax, 0x99", because the second operand is expanded to 8 bytes, i.e., 0x0000000000000099, which contains seven zeros.
-To solve this problem, we can first set rax to zero, and then assign a one-byte number 0x99 to the al register, which represent the least significant 8 bits of the eax register. xor rax, rax mov al, 0x99
-• Another way is to use shift.
-Again, let us store 0x99 to rax.
-We first store 0xFFFFFFFFFFFF99 to rax.
-Second, we shift this register to the left for 56 bits; now rax contains 0x9900000000000000.
-Then we shift the register to the right for 56 bits; the most significant 56 bits (7 bytes) will be filled with 0x00.
-After that, rax will contain 0x00000000000099. mov rax, 0xFFFFFFFFFFFFFF99 shl rax, 56 shr rax, 56
-• Strings need to be terminated by zero, but if we define a string using the first line of the following, we will have a zero in the code.
-To solve this problem, we define a string using the second line, i.e., putting a non-zero byte (0xFF) at the end of the string first. db ’abcdef’, 0x00 db ’abcdef’, 0xFF
-After getting the address of the string, we can dynamically change the non-zero byte to 0x00.
-As- suming that we have saved the address of the string to rbx.
-We also know the length of the string (excluding the zero) is 6; Therefore, we can use the following instructions to replace the 0xFF with 0x00. xor al, al mov [rbx+6], al
-SEED Labs – Shellcode Development Lab 9

-### 6 Submission

-You need to submit a detailed lab report, with screenshots, to describe what you have done and what you have observed.
-You also need to provide explanation to the observations that are interesting or surprising.
-Please also list the important code snippets followed by explanation.
-Simply attaching code without any explanation will not receive credits.

 ### A Using the shellcode in attacking code

 In actual attacks, we need to include the shellcode in our attacking code, such as a Python or C program.